Through our Community Relations Department, Ecolab associates, past and present, are encouraged to become involved in programs that focus on:

 Ecolab employees and retirees understand they are part of a community that is much larger than their local facilities.
 Their efforts as volunteers make our communities stronger and more vibrant places to live.

-In 2014, Ecolab employees volunteered more than 55,000 hours, of which 42,000 were during working hours and 13,000 reported by employees as volunteer time in their communities that qualified for matching funds through our Volunteer Bonus and Community Leadership programs.
+In 2018, Ecolab employees volunteered more than 66,000 hours.
+Additionally employees volunteered 13,200 hours on their own time in their communities that qualified for matching funds through our Dollars for Doers and Board Leadership volunteer grant programs.

 Science Education Leadership Team (SELT) volunteers increase science, technology, engineering and math awareness for more than 2,000 students annually in Minnesota through the “Kids & Chemistry” programme, Bring Your Child to Work Day, city and state level science fairs, Science Fusion outreach at the Science Museum of Minnesota and STARBASE Minnesota.
-Additionally, in 2014, Bring Your Child to Work Day science programme was expanded from two Minnesota office locations to three other U.S. Ecolab locations in Illinois, South Carolina and Texas.
-In 2015, the Bring Your Child to Work Day programme was successfully expanded to Shanghai, China.
+Ecolab also hosts an annual Bring Your Child to Work Day, a signature internal event that is hosted at 6 locations around the world including our headquarters in St. Paul, MN, a facility in Sugar Land, TX and an office in Shanghai, China.

 Over 200 employees in Minnesota volunteer to be E-mentors with 10th, 11th and 12th grade students at Ecolab's partner school in St. Paul, Humboldt High School.
 Employees and students exchange weekly emails and discuss topics related to school and the workplace.
 Ecolab has facilitated this programme with community partner BestPrep since 2004.

 Community Champions reaches out to communities where we operate in western Canada, helping to make them vibrant, interesting, healthy and safe places where children have opportunities to learn about science and sustainability through innovative and imaginative programs.
-Since the start of the Community Champions programme in May 2012, employees participating have logged more than 4,445 volunteer hours, and have submitted more than 390 applications, which has resulted in grants of more than $356,000 in 79 communities.
+Since the start of the Community Champions programme in May 2012, employees participating have logged more than 5,185 volunteer hours, and submitted matching grant requests that resulted in grants totaling more than $514,000 in more than 95 communities.

-Through the Ecolab Foundation’s Volunteer Bonus (dollars-for-doers) and Board Leadership programs, employees and retirees can apply for a grant in support of their volunteer hours with qualifying U.S. non-profits as well as their board leadership positions.
-To date, 3,790 grants, totaling $1.2 million have been awarded through these programs supporting employees and retirees as they give of their time and talent in their own communities on their own time.
+Through the Ecolab Foundation’s Dollars for Doers and Board Leadership programs, employees and retirees can apply for a grant in support of their volunteer hours with qualifying U.S. non-profits as well as their board leadership positions.
+To date, 4,740 grants, totaling $1.6 million have been awarded through these programs supporting employees and retirees as they give of their time and talent in their own communities on their own time.